electricimp/Usb/README.md

 ### [FtdiUsbDriver](./FtdiUsbDriver/)

-The FtdiUsbDriver class exposes methods to interact with an device connected to usb via an ftdi cable.
+The FtdiUsbDriver class exposes methods to interact with a device connected to usb via an FTDI cable.

 # License